Mouwrice/thesis-typst/measurements/measurement_results.typ

 Now that we have compared the accuracy of all three models, we have a clear view of the expected accuracy.
 For any lateral movement, that is movement lateral to the image frame, the horizontal and vertical axis, an accuracy of 5-10 mm can be achieved with some deviations from that accuracy of at most 1 centimetre.
 There is however also the possibility for some jitter to occur in the resulting signal which can some major deviations from the actual movement, but these are only of short duration.

-The depth axis, the x-axis, is considerably less accurate.
-The accuracy is around 40-60 mm with some deviations of up to 100 mm.
-The depth is as mentioned _"obtained via the GHUM model fitted to 2D point porjections."_ Unfortunately, this depth is not very usable for an air drumming application.
+The depth axis, the X axis, is considerably less accurate.
+The accuracy is around 40-60 mm, with some deviations of up to 100 mm.
+The depth is as mentioned _"obtained via the GHUM model fitted to 2D point projections."_ Unfortunately, this depth is not very usable for an air drumming application.
 The depth is also very unstable, with a high standard deviation and a high number of outliers.
-This is especially the case when the movements are fast and big.
+This is especially the case when the movements are fast and large.

 Comparing the models, there is little accuracy to be gained from choosing a larger model.
 However, larger models provide a more stable signal, which can be essential as the drumming application mostly looks at the relative movements instead of absolute values.
 As we are developing an application to be used live, the largest model that can achieve real-time inference is preferred.
 The inference time is of course dependent on the hardware, which means that in some cases the `HEAVY` model can be used but in other cases the `LITE` model is the only one that can be properly run in real-time, @inference-time.

 === Achievable framerate <inference-time>

 The frame rate that can be achieved should be high enough for a proper real-time application.
 The higher the frame rate, the more responsive the application will feel and the more accurate the tracking can be.
 A higher frame rate also allows for faster motions to be captured, which is handy in the case of fast drumming motions.
 The frame rate is dependent on the hardware used, but also on the model that is used.
 The larger the model, the more computationally expensive it is to run the inference.
-The following table (@framerate-table) lists the maximum frame rate that can be achieved for each model, as well as the device that was used to run the inference.
+The following table (@framerate-table) lists the maximum frame rate that was achieved for each model, as well as the device that was used to run the inference.

 #figure(
-  caption: [The maximum framerate (fps) that can be achieved for each model with different devices.],
+  caption: [The maximum frame rate (fps) that can be achieved for each model with different devices.],
   placement: none
 )[
   #table(